-The copyright always belongs to your photographer, but I include a high-resolution USB as standard on every package of all the images taken.
+The copyright always belongs to your photographer, but I include the high-resolution images as standard.
 This enables you to print unlimited photographs and enlargements.

 The photographs are for your personal use; if they are to be published commercially then my permission would be required.

 I also provide you with details of my professional laboratory, which enables you to deal directly with them to achieve optimal printing results at trade prices.